kuang287/DataAnalyst/README.md

 The repository contains projects for Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002).

-I took this online course to advance analytics skills in Data Analytics with Python.
+I took this online course to advance data analytics skills with Python.
 This course focuses on Data Wrangling, Data Visualization, and A/B Hypothesis Testing.

 ### Part 1: Investigate a Dataset -Introduction to Data Analysis
 Learn the data analysis process of wrangling, exploring, analyzing, and communicating data.
 Work with data in Python, using libraries like NumPy and Pandas.